-The provisional agenda was adopted as presented (see Agenda I, Part D, this volume).
+The provisional agenda was adopted as presented (see Appendix IV).

 The Chairman's proposal to appoint a Nominating Committee composed of M. Stein (EU-Germany) and A. Vazquez (EU-Spain) was accepted for the purpose of nominating officers to the Scientific Council and the Standing Committee on Research Coordination (STACREC).